kensiprell/ktorio.github.io/kotlinx/io/encoding/charset.md

 val charset = Charset.forName("utf-8")
 ```

-### Encoding a decoding Strings
+### Encoding and Decoding Strings

-The easiest way for encoding/decoding Strings using charsets is to use the extension methods available for String and ByteArray.
+The easiest way for encoding and decoding Strings using charsets is to use the extension methods available for String and ByteArray.

-For example, if we have a `ByteArray` representing a UTF-8 encoded string, you can:
+For example, if you have a `ByteArray` representing a UTF-8 encoded string, you can:

 > This API is not yet available.